guuzaa/rust-ffi-example/README.md

 ## Introduction

-1. Compile C code into a static library.
+1. Compile C code into a static library using the `cmake` crate.
-2. Generate Rust bindings using `bindgen`.
+2. Generate Rust bindings using `bindgen` from the C header file.
-3. Build the Rust code.
+3. Build the Rust code and link to the C library using `cargo`.

 ## Prerequisites

-- Cargo
+- Cargo 1.70 or higher
 - CMake 3.15 or higher

 ## Building